sav-che/TL-2/Authors/Lindman, Carl Axel Magnus {std. Lindm.}.md

-> [!cite] BHL link: this entry starts at [page 60](https://www.biodiversitylibrary.org/item/104137#page/76/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 60](https://www.biodiversitylibrary.org/page/33355147) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Lindman, Carl Axel Magnus (1856-1928), Swedish botanist and traveller; Dr. phil.
-Uppsala 1886; teacher at Stockholm 1887-1904; from 1905 at the Natural History Museum at Stockholm; travelled widely in Europe and North Africa; in Brazil 1892-1894. (*Lindm.*).
+Uppsala 1886; teacher at Stockholm 1887-1904; from 1905 at the Natural History Museum at Stockholm; travelled widely in Europe and North Africa; in Brazil 1892-1894.
+**Abbreviated name**: *Lindm.*

 #### Herbarium and types